 Some of the top deck cabins have an overhang and wouldn’t get much sunshine so this may suit some people and not suit others.

 We had the perfect opportunity to look at the great selection of restaurants on board.
 They were all open to look at and also taste a sample of one of their signature dishes this was a great idea to compare them all and take photos.

 A quick break from our tour to join in one of the many activities organised by the entertainment team.
 We chose a quiz and a table escape room which were really good fun, with one of my favourites being a lazor maze challenge which involved climbing between lazor beams in the quickest time possible from one side of the room to the other – of course, I was probably the slowest but it was great fun.
 There really is so much choice for you to be as busy or as relaxed as you want.

 We were invited to a private party in my favourite bar Eden to celebrate being in the top 200 sellers.
 It was nice to be thanked by the Celebrity Cruises and good to hear about the plans for the future included Apex which is a sister ship to Celebrity Edge and will be based for a short while in Southampton next year.

 This evening we chose to watch a comedian in the theatre, an interactive dance production which involved dancers within the club performing acrobatics which the passenger guests were able to close up to in a small roped off area – very clever how it all worked safely.

 Our evening meal again was superb, the food is so well presented and tastes just perfect and altogether another superb and information filled day!

-Disembarkation – a quick breakfast in the buffet restaurant which, for the first time, it actually felt very busy but there are plenty of seats and passengers would normally have a choice to either dine in or have a waiter service breakfast.
-A rather long queue was forming to disembark so I am sure if this was a real cruise, passengers would be able to take longer over breakfast and maybe chose to either queue or have another coffee and take their time.
+Disembarkation – a quick breakfast in the buffet restaurant which, for the first time, actually felt very busy but there are plenty of seats and passengers would normally have a choice to either dine-in or have a waiter service breakfast.
+A rather long queue was forming to disembark so I am sure if this was a real cruise, passengers would be able to take longer over breakfast and maybe choose to either queue or have another coffee and take their time.